Olympics-Uganda team coach arriving in Tokyo had Delta coronavirus variant | Health

 But experts are worried about a renewed rise in cases in Tokyo as well as about the spread of more highly transmissible variants.
 Tokyo recorded 570 new COVID-19 cases on Thursday, up from 452 the same day a week earlier.
 Japan's government and organisers have vowed to make the Games, which begin on July 23, "safe and secure".
 But many Japanese remain sceptical about the possibility of holding even a scaled-down Games safely during the pandemic.

 Organisers have excluded foreign spectators and limited the number of domestic ones for the event.
-Alcohol, high-fives and talking loudly will also be banned at stadiums.
-Economy Minister Yasutoshi Nishimura, the government's pointman on the pandemic response, said authorities needed to keep the Delta variant in mind, given the experience in the United States and Britain, where it spread rapidly.
-He said it currently accounted for 3% of new cases in Japan.
+Alcohol, high-fives and talking loudly will be banned at stadiums.
+Economy Minister Yasutoshi Nishimura, the government's pointperson on the pandemic response, said authorities needed to keep the Delta variant in mind, given the experience in the United States and Britain, where it spread rapidly.
+The variant, first detected in India, accounted for 3% of new cases in Japan, he said.

 Some areas including Tokyo remain under "quasi-emergency" restrictions, including limits on the sale of alcohol at eateries.
 A ban might need to be reimposed, Nishimura said.